 SMIORE has created a solid name for itself over the past nearly seven decades of its existence.
-The Company has witnessed multiple changes in business scenarios, and has always adapted to better align itself to its vision.
-While the past has undoubtedly been a glorious one, the future necessitates progressive stances that need to be taken to catapult the Company into a higher orbit, and that is exactly what SMIORE has indulged in over the last few years.

-SMIORE has taken strategic decisions to position itself as an integrated company, adding capacities and expanding its operations beyond mining.
-Its freshly commercialised Coke and Energy plant, which has just completed its first full year of operations in FY22, has added mileage to the Company's performance this year and is expected to reap benefits for many years to come.
-Moreover, SMIORE has also decided to set up manufacturing operations for DI Pipes and Pig Iron in a bid to further integrate its operations and capture value at each stage.
-The planning for these expansions has already been concluded, and work has begun in this direction.
+The Company has has always adapted to better align itself to its vision.
+While the past has undoubtedly been a glorious one, the future necessitates progressive stances that need to be taken to SMIORE has taken strategic decisions to position itself as an integrated company, adding capacities and expanding its operations beyond mining.
+Its freshly commercialised Coke and Energy plant, which has just completed its first full year performance this year and is expected to reap benefits for many years to come.
+Moreover, SMIORE has also decided to set up manufacturing operations for DI Pipes and Pig Iron in each stage.
+The planning for these expansions has already

 This is definitely an exciting time for SMIORE, with its renewed leadership, and strategic expansion plans that are expected to change the course of the Company's future.
 The Company is steadily moving forward and transcending into a new era full of growth and opportunities.